arnsteio/OpenSCAD-workshop-2018-02/06-advancedFunctions.md

 minkowski() does the [Minkowski sum](https://doc.cgal.org/latest/Minkowski_sum_3/) of child nodes.

 ![alt text](bilder/minkowski_spoon_star.png "The Minkowski sum of a spoon and a star.")
+The Minkowski sum of a spoon and a star.
+Picture by Peter Hachenberger.

 ~~~
 // Try doing the minkowski sum on this example!